AndreiBarsan/numerics-from-scratch/csc2305/project/README.md

         cmake ../ceres-solver -DEXPORT_BUILD_DIR=ON
         make -j$(nproc)
         ```
-        (Please see the Ceres docs for information on any necessary dependencies, such as OpenMP and Eigen.)
+        (Please see the Ceres docs for information on any necessary dependencies, such as OpenMP,
+        Eigen, and, perhaps most importantly, SuiteSparse.)
      3. Set up `gflags` (no need to make install).
         ```bash
         cd third_party/gflags && mkdir build && cd $_ && cmake .. -DREGISTER_BUILD_DIR=ON && make -j$(nproc)